tyrone-sudeium/JSONCore/README.md

 [![Build Status](https://travis-ci.org/tyrone-sudeium/JSONCore.svg)](https://travis-ci.org/tyrone-sudeium/JSONCore)

+## Project Discontinued!

+Well everyone, it was fun while it lasted!
+As of Swift 4, the JSON situation is vastly improved, and there's very little practical reason to use JSONCore any more!
+Please adopt the official Swift `Codable` protocol and use the built-in encoder and decoder.

+See the Apple documentation of [Codable](https://developer.apple.com/documentation/swift/codable) for more information.

+JSONCore will not be updated for Swift 4 and it will not receive any future development.

+## Introduction

 JSON Core is a JSON parser and serializer written using only core Swift.
 This means it has no dependencies on Foundation, UIKit, AppKit or even Darwin.
 This is a true parser and serializer, it doesn't use `NSJSONSerialization` at all,